 (1) A daily cash reconciliation that summarizes daily activity, reconciles cash-on-hand at the opening of business to cash-on-hand at the close of business, and separately reflects cash received from the sale of checks, cash disbursed in cashing checks, redemption of returned items, bank cash deposits and bank cash withdrawals.

-(a) The name of each maker;
+(a) The name of each issuer;

 (b) The name and address of each payee;

-(c) The date of each government check;
+(c) The date of each check;

-(d) The date each government check is cashed;
+(d) The date each check is cashed;

 (e) The last five digits of the preprinted number on each check;